nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-When using the connection `type` argument, you may create your own
+When using the `type` argument with pagination style `CONNECTION`, you may create your own
 [Edge type](https://facebook.github.io/relay/graphql/connections.htm#sec-Edge-Types) which
 may have fields that resolve from the model [pivot](https://laravel.com/docs/eloquent-relationships#many-to-many)
 data.
 You may also add a custom field resolver for fields you want to resolve yourself.